neuro220/AddonGrab/README.md

 ## Features

 - **Multi-Platform Support**: Download extensions from Chrome (CRX3 format) or Firefox (XPI format).
-- **Version Control**: Fetch the latest version or specify a particular version (Firefox supports listing available versions).
+- **Version Control**: Fetch the latest version or specify a particular version.
 - **Batch Downloads**: Process multiple extensions from a file or comma-separated list.
 - **Progress Indicators**: Visual progress bars for downloads (requires tqdm).
 - **Robust Handling**: Retries on failures, error recovery, and validation for IDs and files.